 CMS is now asking providers to report the POS code that would have been reported had the services been provided in person.
 For example, you may use the POS 11 modifier to indicate a service that would have been provided in an office.
-CMS has also directed providers to report the 95 modifier for services reported via telehealth when both audio and video is used.
-If audio only was used, providers should report the 93 modifier for services.
+CMS has also directed providers to report the 95 modifier for services reported via telehealth.
+You should now use the appropriate POS modifier and the 95 modifier.